delbccgithub/OSSEC-Ubuntu-on-Digital-Ocean/README.md

 Additionally, we will also install the Windows agent to report to this server.
 And as a last step we’ll also install a web user interface to look for alerts.

-*Have a question or need information?
-Please refer to the FAQ section at the bottom of the page.*

 To begin the INSTALLATION (OSSEC on Ubuntu):